jadecobra/python_tdd_exercises/source/exception handling.rst

        E       Exception

 * we add a ``self.assertRaises`` to ``test_catching_exceptions`` in ``test_exception_handling.py`` to confirm that this error happens and allow our tests to continue

   .. code-block:: python

        def test_catching_exceptions(self):
            with self.assertRaises(Exception):
                exceptions.raises_exception_error()

   the terminal shows passing tests

 *CONGRATULATIONS!*
-You now know how to deliberately create an exception, you now have absolute power to reshape the universe to your will
+You now know how to deliberately create an exception which means you have absolute power to reshape the universe to your will

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^